The impact of Moody’s work on the town of Northfield is well stated in the centennial edition of the Greenfield Gazette:

 The spiritual legacy of D.L.
 Moody in Northfield is not unique in New England.
 It is hard to overestimate the influence of men like Jonathan Edwards and George Whitefield.
 Events like the Haystack Prayer Meeting served as an impetus for American Protestant missions.
 Almost anywhere you look in New England, you will see more than history … you will see God’s Spirit at work through His people.

-If you are looking to reconnect to the broader legacy of transformation in New England, there is no better place to start than the Moody Center in Northfield.
-A strikingly beautiful site with a powerful spiritual story, the Moody Center is also part of the American Missionary Heritage Trail.
+If you are looking to reconnect to the broader legacy of transformation in New England, there is no better place to start than the D. L. Moody Center in Northfield.
+A strikingly beautiful site with a powerful spiritual story, the D. L. Moody Center is also part of the American Missionary Heritage Trail.

 The American Missionary Heritage Trail takes you through the New England towns that were key points for the genesis of the American missionary movement.
 The trail includes Northfield, Amherst, Northampton, Stockbridge, and Williamstown.